Customizations

 Warning

-Some MOTD formats like rss, markdown and markdown_erb can contain malicous HTML content.
+Some MOTD formats like rss, markdown and markdown_erb can contain malicious HTML content.
 For your safety, by default, the Open OnDemand system will not render HTML.
 We provide a configuration to enable HTML rendering in MOTD should you need to render HTML.

 _images/dashboard_motd.png